-Our "Acceptable Use Policy" template contrasts activities that are acceptable (appropriate, permitted) from the organisation's information risk and security perspective, against those that are unacceptable (inappropriate, forbidden).
+Our "Acceptable Use Policy" template contrasts activities that are considered acceptable (appropriate, permitted) from the organisation's information risk, security and business perspective, against those that are unacceptable (inappropriate, forbidden).

 - IT in general - an introduction

-- BYOD - Bring Your Own Device, using your for work purposes
+- BYOD - Bring Your Own Device, using your own ICT equipment for work purposes

-- Cloud - covering private and public cloud services
+- Cloud - distinguishing corporate (private) from public (free or paid) cloud services

 - Internet - a risky global playground, particularly for the more naive among us

 - Electronic messaging - email and various other comms/messaging services

 - Social media - a 'dual-use' technology with pros and cons for the business